Program: B.A., Chicano and Chicana Studies

 - Demonstrate an ability to think critically, analytically and creatively about the Chicana/o experience in the local and global society.

-- Demonstrate competency in oral communication, written communication and research skills.
+- Demonstrate competency in oral, written and research skills.

 - Demonstrate an understanding of creative and performance arts.